Cheese Bread Dumplings, better known as Pressknödel, is an Austrian regional Knödel dumpling variety.

 - Leave the mass to rest for 30 minutes at least.

 - Mix again the mass before shaping and then take some bread dumpling mass into your hand and shape into a tight sticking ball.
 Repeat the process with the remaining mass and keep the dumplings on a pan.

-- Heat up the same pan from earlier with the remaining 1 tbsp butter.
+- Heat up the same pan from earlier with the remaining 1 tablespoon butter.
 Wait for it to get hot but don't get to smoking point.

 - Take dumplings and press into the hot pan to create flattened dumplings.
 Fill up the pan but don't overcrowd.
 There should be enough space to turn the dumplings.

 - Control the heat all the time and turn dumplings to cook on both sides golden crispy.

 - Serve still hot.
 See serving suggestions in the post.

 - You can use stale bread or you can buy prepared cubed stale bread, just like the one you would use for your thanksgiving stuffing.